 The Komagome to Akabane-Iwabuchi section of the line was opened in November 1991.
 The Meguro to Tameike-Sanno section was opened in September 2000.
 The Suitengumae to Oshiage section was opened in March 2003.

-Fukutoshin is the newest line among the entire network.
+Fukutoshin is the newest line among the entire network and is the deepest metro line in Tokyo.
 The whole length of the line is around 20.2km with 16 intermediate stations.
 It was opened on 14 June 2008.

-Rolling stock from Hitachi used along the world's busiest subway system
+Rolling stock used along the world’s busiest subway system

 Rolling stock will be equipped with Mitsubishi’s next generation Traction Inverter System which will save 30% energy with a 40% reduction in power loss.
 These new inverter systems will increase the performance of regenerative brakes, emit less noise and have a low maintenance.
 Installation will be done after completion of trial tests which have been going since January 2012.